-Your yacht may feature a 110-volt AC/12-volt DC refrigerator.
-Please refer to the manufacturer's instructions supplied in your yacht's owner's packet.
+The refrigerator has a separate operating manual in your boat's owner's packet.
 The refrigerator operates on 12-volt DC power unless the 110-volt AC system is hooked up to shore power and the AC refrigerator breaker is ON.